dustywhite7/Econ8320/SlidesCode/3 - Classes.md

 - Subtracting (we can REMOVE toppings)
 - Equality (we can determine if two sandwiches are the same)
 	- If we define equality, we should also define when two sandwiches are NOT equal.
-- A string format for printing (not on our list above)
+- A formatted representation for printing

 ---